ArcBees/universal-analytics/README.md

 ##Mobile Install

-When running in mobile applications under `file:` protocol, there is no cookie for UA to store the data, thus there are some aditional steps on mobile:
+When running in mobile applications under `file:` protocol, there is no cookie for UA to store the data, thus there are some additional steps on mobile:
+1. Set autoCreate to false (instructions in "Advanced Install" section)
-1. Disable cookies storage
+2. Disable cookies storage
-2. Set a clientId
+3. Set a clientId (should represent a unique user)
+4. Disable protocol check (otherwise it aborts when protocol is not http/https)

 [More details here](https://developers.google.com/analytics/devguides/collection/analyticsjs/domains#disableCookies)